dhruvgup1a/dhruv-tower-research-capital-assessment/README.md

        - source env/bin/activate
        - pip install -r requirements.txt

 **Before running the project, I would reccomend deleting the contents of the vectorDB/ directory everytime you try running the program.
-(I don't remember if it affects anything but I have been doing that while testing and tuning.)**
+(I don't remember if it affects anything but I have been doing that during testing)**

 To run, just type in terminal: python main.py